-Pieter has published articles on Pier Paolo Pasolini’s films and plays in Senses of Cinema and Studi pasoliniani.
+Pieter’s publications include articles in Comparative Literature Studies, Critical Asian Studies, estetica: studi e ricerche, Senses of Cinema, and Studi pasoliniani.
 He curated Columbia M.F.A.
 Graduate Wang Xu’s first solo exhibition in 2014.

-From 2009-11, Pieter worked on an independent research project on Pier Paolo Pasolini’s theater with funding from the Research Foundation Flanders.
+From 2009-11, Pieter worked on a research project on Pier Paolo Pasolini’s theater with funding from the Research Foundation Flanders.
 In 2009, he obtained his M.A. in Italian from Columbia University with funding from the Belgian American Educational Foundation.
 He holds Master’s degrees in Romance Philology and Comparative Literature from the University of Leuven and spent a year of his studies at Université Paris IV–La Sorbonne.

 Pieter has been learning Mandarin Chinese since he was 17.
 In 2014, he received a grant to attend Harvard University’s Institute for World Literature in Hong Kong, and in 2016-17, he was awarded the Columbia GSAS-Mellon Humanities Travel Fellowship for research in Paris and Beijing.